 Pictured below is Alan signing our card, as well as a close up of the gift he made.

-We might’ve just celebrated Thanksgiving, but Alan has already moved on to his favorite holiday…Christmas!
+We might’ve just celebrated Thanksgiving tonight, but Alan has already moved on to his favorite holiday…Christmas!
 Today he decorated his very own Christmas Tree for the first time.
 As pictured above, he was very proud of his accomplishment!